axeldotdev/nova-quilljs/README.md

 ### Work with other package [nova-translatable](https://github.com/optimistdigital/nova-translatable) and [nova-flexible-content](https://github.com/whitecube/nova-flexible-content)

 When you use other packages like [nova-translatable](https://github.com/optimistdigital/nova-translatable) and [nova-flexible-content](https://github.com/whitecube/nova-flexible-content), they will overwrite upload api.

 Ex: origin `your_host/nova-vendor/quilljs/articles/upload/content` ,
 maybe overwrite to
 `/nova-vendor/quilljs/articles/upload/content.en` or
 `/nova-vendor/quilljs/articles/upload/content__SDAcscsdw`.

 You can use
 ### **uploadUrlSplit(split_string)**
 split_string : String
 **example**

 ```
-use Ek0519\Quilljs\Quilljs;
+use Axeldotdev\Quilljs\Quilljs;

 Quilljs::make('content')
         ->withFiles('public')